R-ODAF/R-ODAF_Health_Canada/inputs/metadata/README.md

 # Metadata

-This folder should contain at least the following two files:
+This folder should contain at least the following file:

-1. metadata.txt
+metadata.txt
-2. contrasts.txt

 Metadata is information about your samples.
 One column should be a unique identifier, and should be labelled sample_id.
 Any additional columns should be descriptive information about the samples.